A·PPLIED

 Pragmatic

-We start with the decisions that matter, not the technology that's available.
-Every recommendation is grounded in what will actually work inside your organisation — not what looked good in the vendor demo.
+I start with the decisions that matter, not the technology that's available.
+Every recommendation is grounded in what will actually work inside your organisation.

 02